sebasjm/antlr/README.txt

 * TreeParser suffix no longer generated for tree grammars

+* Defined reset for lexer, parser, tree parser; rewinds the input stream also

 December 10, 2006

 * Made Grammar.abortNFAToDFAConversion() abort in middle of a DFA.